GeethKuldeep/Weekend_hack/README.md

 ## Challanges

 The OCR was trained on a different font, letters on the screenshot arn't exactly black making the extraction inaccurate.
 Thresholding, Canny edge detection, Image slicing arn't giving good results.

+## Future Scope

+Google Map integration: This functionality will let users see their team in realtime on google maps, and the app will suggest activities based on length of common free slots by taking travelling time, and staying time using google maps API.

 ## Authors
 * [**Geeth**](https://github.com/GeethKuldeep)